Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 _TODO_
 **Figure -- Web App**

+### Refinement

+The basic model in the earlier section is refined upon by using different augmentation strategies, CNN models and learning rate schedulers.

+Firstly two more models are developed by adding more convolutional layers and using dropout in one model.
+The models are as depicted in the below figures.
+Figure -- Basic Model 2
+Figure -- Basic Model 3

+Table 1 -- accuracy of basic model 1, 2 and 3

+Next, the models are trained using different augmentation strategies such as translating, scaling, rotating, flipping.
+Table 2 -- accuracy of augmentation strategies
+The augmentation techniques, as illustrated in the data-preprocessing section, are used to train the final model.

+Another refinement is done by dynamically changing the learning rate using learning rate schedulers.
+Table 3 -- accuracy of learning rate schedulers

+For the modelling part, resnet18 and resnet34 are experimented with by training from scratch, but they result in lower accuracy.
+Table 4 -- accuracy for resnet18, 34

+The final model obtained by iterating on the simple model using the above techniques achieved validation accuracy of fill here%

+## Results

+### Model Evaluation and validation

+After the refinement step, the model which performs best on the validation set is selected as the final model.

+Figure -- final model
+The model architecture is as shown in the above figure.
+The weights of the model are initialized by default in the Pytorch library using the Xavier initialization method.
+[12].
+The model uses a learning rate of 0.001 and is trained for a total of 150 epochs.
+Early stopping is used to avoid overfitting, and the model is stopped at epoch (fill here).

+Figure -- loss curve final model

+Performance of the model on the test set is used as a final evaluation step to check how well does the model generalize to unseen data.
+In this case, the model achieves a test set accuracy of (fill here)%.

+### Justification

+The final model achieves a validation set accuracy of (fill here)% and testing set accuracy of (fill here)%.
+This model has shown higher performance as compared to the benchmark model's accuracy on both validation and testing set.

+Human scores on this dataset are in the range of [65%, 70%] [8] which is comparable to the final model's performance, showing that the model accurately predicts emotions in facial images.

+Figure -- PR Curve
+Possibly -- Metric PR
+Para -- about PR

+## Conclusion

+### Free-Form Visualization

+### Reflection

+### Improvement

+While the final model obtained is better than the benchmark model and overall has high performance, there is scope for improvement.

+From a general perspective, adding more data can help the model generalize and distinguish between different classes better.
+At present, the modelling procedure was focussed on achieving a better performing model, but building a better model also depends on the application context in which the model will be used.
+Applications such as robots require a model to run on a device with memory and power consumption constraints.
+In such a case, the focus should be to build an efficient model which achieves high performance while keeping the overhead small.
+Techniques such as quantization aware training and creating an efficient architecture by using depthwise separable convolution can be explored.
+Other techniques such as MixUp [13], AutoAugment[14] and Knowledge distillation[15] can be utilized to increase model performance.

+The deployed web app in this project is a fairly simplistic one.
+Improvements in the frontend can help boost user experience.
+Added functionality such as recognizing emotions in real-time using camera feed can be added.

 ## References
 1. Mehrabian, Albert.
 "Communication without words."
 Communication theory (2008): 193-200.
 2. Ekman, Paul.
 "Basic emotions."
 Handbook of cognition and emotion 98.45-60 (1999): 16.